 I have a cool idea!
 I'll get a bunch of friends and record the comic dialogue over the movies and release them as videos!
 Is that okay with you?

 You know what?
 This is such a good idea that we actually had it a long time ago.
-In fact, we'd like to give it a try ourselves.
 However, there are a couple of serious issues involved:

 - The movies are copyright property of Lucasfilm.
-Using a few stills to make a parody comic is one thing, but releasing the movie video with an altered soundtrack would be, to the best of our knowledge, illegal.
+Using a relatively small fraction of still frames to make a parody comic is one thing, but releasing the movie video with an altered soundtrack would be, to the best of our knowledge, illegal.
 For this reason, our plan is to record audio-only tracks that people can play in synch with the muted movie (like RiffTrax does).
 We do not condone anyone releasing the Star Wars movies with altered soundtracks.

 - The comic dialogue is way, way too long to fit into the running time of the films.
 We'll need to edit it down to something usable.
 This editing will take a considerable amount of work to distil the essence of our story without missing important details.
 In fact, at this point we're the only ones who know what details are cuttable, and what will in fact turn out to be extremely important later.
 Any readers attempting to do this will most likely change the story to the point where it isn't really our story any more.